Anomalous diffusion due to hindering by mobile obstacles undergoing Brownian motion or Orstein-Ulhenbeck processes: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-A hallmark of Brownian motion is the linear relation between the average of the squared distance travelled by the molecule (mean squared displacement) and time: $\left\langle R^{2}(t)\right\rangle\propto t$.
-However, experimental measurements of molecular diffusion in living cells have consistently reported nonlinear relations in almost all cell compartments, either in procaryotes or eucaryotes.
-Most often, these nonlinear variations are claimed to be power laws ($\left\langle R^{2}(t)\right\rangle\propto t^\alpha$ with $\alpha \neq 1$), i.e. straight lines once represented on log-log plots.
+The inner life of a cell involves complex reaction-diffusion processes whereby biomolecules interact with each other.
+Because biomolecules interact only when they meet, the way by which they actually move, i.e. the diffusion part of these processes, has a deep impact.
+More often than not, it is hypothesised that the intracellular micro-environment is very simple, so that biomolecule movement can be described by classical Brownian motion, a hallmark of which is the linear relation between the average of the squared distance travelled by the molecule (mean squared displacement) and time: $\left\langle R^{2}(t)\right\rangle\propto t$.
+By contrast, experimental and vesicular measurements of molecular diffusion in living cells have consistently reported nonlinear relations in almost all cell compartments, either in procaryotes or eucaryote \cite{Schwille1999,Smith1999,Wachsmuth2000,Seisenberger2001,Fujiwara2002,Caspi2002,Platani2002, Tolic-Noerrelykke2004,Golding2006,Bronstein2009,Weber2010,Jeon2011,Weigel2011,Tabei2013} (see H\"{o}fling and Franosch, 2013 \cite{Hoefling2013} for a recent review).
+Most often, these nonlinear variations are found to be power laws ($\left\langle R^{2}(t)\right\rangle\propto t^\alpha$ with $\alpha \neq 1$).
+Super-diffusive motion ($2>\alpha > 1$) is relatively well understood, being usually due to active transport mediated by molecular motors on cytoskeleton elements~\cite{Kulic2008}, but subdiffusive transport ($\alpha < 1$) less so.

-Super-diffusive motion ($2>\alpha > 1$) is relatively well understood, being usually due to active transport mediated by molecular motors on cytoskeleton elements~\citep{Kulic2008}, but subdiffusive transport ($\alpha < 1$) less so.
-Fundamentally, it is expected to arise when a hierarchy of slow processes hinders motion.
-Two classes of mechanisms yield such a situation: (a) a hierarchy of time scales exists due to transient capture of the diffusive molecule by traps (e.g. weak binding) with broadly-distributed trapping times (this is the so-called continuous-time random walks, or CTRW, model), or (b) it can result from the heterogeneous, irregular geometry of the space domain in which molecules move.
-In measurements in cells, it is usually unknown which one of these mechanisms is the cause of the observed anomalous behavior.
-This is a first source of ambiguity in the interpretation of experimental results.

-Moreover, experimental works report strikingly different values of $\alpha$.
-Continuously-varying exponents are consistent with the CTRW model, where the trap time distribution is power-law distributed $p(\tau)\propto \tau^{-\beta}$ with $1<\beta<2$: in this case, diffusion will be anomalous, with exponent $\alpha=\beta-1$~\citep{Bouchaud1990,Metzler2000}.
-However, it is not clear how such a distribution could arise in vivo.
-Moreover, several experiments have reported anomalous diffusion for cases where trapping can be excluded, i.e. for purely obstacle-hindered diffusion (macromolecular crowding)~\citep{Ratto2002,Horton2010}.
-So, even though trapping can play a role \textit{in vivo}, hindered diffusion has to be considered.